shisui06/shisui06/README.md

-- 👋 Hi, I’m @shisui06
+- 👋 Hi, I’m Tamour
-- 👀 I’m interested in web app to help the world have a more productive and healthy lifestyle
+- 👀 I’m interested in web app to help the world have a more productive and healthy life
 - 🌱 I’m currently learning Web developement in college
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on S.a.a.S
-- 📫 How to reach me ...
+- 📫 How to reach me tyounas89@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 shisui06/shisui06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.